 Don’t Allow Others to Belittle You.

-Just because you’re looking to be peaceful, this holiday season does not mean you have to tolerate verbal abuse.
-Some family members do not have a filter or do not know what boundaries are.
+Just because you’re looking to be peaceful, it doesn’t mean you have to tolerate verbal abuse.
+Some family members do not have a filter or know what boundaries are.
 You do not have to listen to this and are totally entitled to put them in their place.
 Kill them with kindness or sarcasm, and let them know you (nor your spouse or children) are cannon fodder for banter or rude comments.
 This means rocking the boat a bit, but hopefully, it might allow that person to reflect on being more empathetic.
-We all deal with the unfortunate reality that some family members are just assholes: ignore them completely if this is the case.
+We all deal with the unfortunate reality that some family members are just assholes: ignore them entirely if this is the case.

 Have an Ally

-Everyone needs an ally during get-togethers with family at the holidays: whether it’s your spouse, your favorite cousin, or an especially sarcastic or witty grandparent.
+Everyone needs an ally during get-togethers with family at the holidays: whether it’s your spouse, your favorite cousin, or a sarcastic or witty grandparent.
 This has been a Godsend for me through multiple heated family gatherings.
 From finding out I got a tattoo to announcing I’d be moving across the world (twice), I found strength in my sanity-saving partner every time.
-Having someone else around to lighten the mood or diffuse tensions when things get heavy is truly invaluable.
-But, you could probably pay them back in the form of a drink or two.
+Having someone else around to lighten the mood or diffuse tensions when things get heavy is invaluable.
+But you could probably pay them back in the form of a drink or two.

 I want there to be peace on earth and goodwill to all, and that includes my family.
 One of the hardest things to accept about growing older is that everyone doesn’t always get along.
 But that this is also okay.
 When you’re tempted to be drawn into family drama, to succumb to negative comments, or to allow someone to make your holidays anything less than bright, remember these tips.
 And remember that it’s okay to give yourself the gift of silence and peace by leaving any situation that doesn’t get better.